 Crashes and Bugs

-Easiest way to ensure your mobile app/game works on all possible devices is to use devices on cloud service.
-For this purpose, Testdroid Cloud is extremely instrumental and will get you quickly up and running with all possible devices, without need to hold one in your hand, nor worry about setting up/configuring/maintaining those.
+The easiest way to ensure your mobile app/game works on all possible devices is to use devices on cloud service.
+For this purpose, Bitbar Testing is extremely instrumental and will get you quickly up and running with all possible devices, without the need to hold one in your hand, nor worry about setting up/configuring/maintaining those.
 We got them all, and we got you covered, quickly, easily and at any time.

 Standard User Interfaces

 Especially in case of apps, this is very important and developers should always strive for creating the cohesive user experience, and great usability and functionality of an app – all in one package.
 Both, Apple and Google, as well as end-users place a high value on good implementation and user-friendly user interfaces.
 To make sure you GUI meets the requirements and expectations set by ecosystem, not only plan it carefully but also test it carefully – with all possible different device configurations.